 So, we’ve discussed how plant-based diets can improve your physical and mental health, can benefit animals (obviously) and the environment, and how they can help you lose weight.
 But what is weight-loss is not one of your goals at all?
 Can a plant-based diet still be beneficial if you are an athlete, for example, or if you are trying to build more lean muscle?

 The answer is a resounding YES!
-First of all, there are already many popular athletes from all different sports who have made the switch to plant-based or full on vegetarian/vegan lifestyles and are seeing amazing successes - and we can follow their lead.
+First of all, there are already many famous athletes from all different sports who have made the switch to plant-based or full-on vegetarian/vegan lifestyles and are seeing incredible successes - and we can follow their lead.
 Athletes like Serena Williams (tennis), Nate Diaz (MMA), David Haye (boxing), and Lewis Hamilton (Formula 1 racing) have all gone plant-based and are literally at the top of their (respective) games.
-Not to mention, take a quick peek at some of the most powerful and muscular creatures from the animal kingdom like horses, gorillas and ox, and guess what?
+Not to mention, take a quick peek at some of the most powerful and muscular creatures from the animal kingdom like horses, gorillas, and ox, and guess what?
 They’re all herbivores.
 This means that meat is absolutely not essential when it comes to both building and maintaining healthy muscle.

 Muscle growth isn’t just about your diet, of course, you’ve also go to put in the work when it comes to both your training and your recovery.

-In all honesty, coming up with plant-based meal plan that is high in protein is simpler than non-vegetarians would have you believe.
-If you’ve ever heard the phrase, “But where do you get your protein?!” coming from a meat-eater then you’ll know exactly what I’m talking about.
+In all honesty, coming up with a plant-based meal plan that is high in protein is more uncomplicated than non-vegetarians would have you believe.
+If you’ve ever heard the phrase, “But where do you get your protein?!” coming from a meat-eater, then you’ll know exactly what I’m talking about.
 Listen - it comes from the food!
 Plant-based foods contain protein, and all you have to do is eat enough of them calorically, and eat a variety of them to make a complete amino acid profile, and you’re done.
 Here are a few examples of plant-based proteins:

 I’ll end with this: no matter if your goals are weight loss, weight maintenance, or weight gain in the form of healthy, lean muscle mass, a plant-based diet can work for you.

-As obesity rates, heart disease, diabetes, allergies and the predominance of a sedentary lifestyle continues to rise, it is more important than ever to start making dietary and lifestyle changes.
+As obesity rates, heart disease, diabetes, allergies, and the predominance of a sedentary lifestyle continues to rise, it is more important than ever to start making dietary and lifestyle changes.
 As we have seen, a plant-based diet is a viable solution to these issues.
-A plant-based diet is healthy, includes vitamins, nutrients and minerals that are essential to optimal body functioning, can reduce the risk of these chronic diseases and in some cases even reverse damage done.
-Plant-based diets can potentially boost your mood, your happiness and your energy and they can most definitely help you lose weight.
-On the flip side, a plant-based diet doesn’t mean you have to give up your athletic body type either.
+A plant-based diet is healthy, includes vitamins, nutrients, and minerals that are essential to optimal body functioning, can reduce the risk of these chronic diseases, and in some cases, even reverse the damage done.
+Plant-based diets can potentially boost your mood, your happiness, and your energy, and they can most definitely help you lose weight.
+On the flip side, a plant-based diet doesn’t mean you have to give up your athletic body type, either.
 By concentrating on your caloric surplus and getting protein from a variety of sources, you can still build and maintain lean muscle.